aimachaudhry/HHA504_mysql_vm_vs_manage/docs/setup_notes_managed.md

-# MYSQL on Managed Service: Google Cloud Provider
+# MySQL on Managed Service: Google Cloud Provider

 ## In Cloud SQL create an instance:
 - Choose Sandbox version and MySQL 8.0